coytar/mern1/README.md

 # MERN Stack #

-Simple example of server and client
+Simple example of server and client.

+Only server code completed.
+Client code not started yet.